Stocks: Smooth Sailing

 Impressive

 First, corporate earnings have come in impressively well to date during the third quarter earnings season with more than one half of companies in the S&P 500 Index (SPY) having now reported.
-The latest reading on annualized as reported earnings at $106.96 per share according to S&P Global (SPGI) is down from the initial estimates of $107.61 heading into the quarter on September 30, but what else is new.
-Simply meeting this initial bar by the end of earnings season would be a feat in a quarter without major hurricane damage, so the fact that the current reading is only down by -0.60% given the weather related headwinds is notable.
+The latest reading on annualized as reported earnings at $106.96 per share according to S&P Global (SPGI) is down from the initial estimates of $107.61, heading into the quarter on September 30, but what else is new.
+Simply meeting this initial bar by the end of earnings season would be a feat in a quarter without major hurricane damage, so the fact that the current reading is only down by -0.60%, given the weather-related headwinds, is notable.

-Moreover, this latest reading from S&P Global dated October 26 does not include the parade of blow out tech earnings that vaulted the stock market higher last Friday.
+Moreover, this latest reading from S&P Global dated October 26 does not include the parade of blow-out tech earnings that vaulted the stock market higher last Friday.
 As a result, companies have an outside shot of actually beating the $107.61 per share expectations heading into Q3 reporting season, which would mark the second time this year after doing the same in Q1.

 Even if stocks fall short of the high initial expectations bar, they now appear well on track to surpass the previous all-time profit highs in GAAP earnings set in 2014 Q3 at $105.96 per share.
 Impressive indeed and most supportive of a U.S. stock market badly in need of all of the fundamental support it can get with current valuations still lingering near all-time highs.
 For even if high stock valuations can be justified by persistently low inflation and interest rates, they are still left with little margin for error if either of these forces mean revert to the upside as so many stock analysts suggest is imminent.